gumvic/nanoql/README.md

 We were using **q/compile** earlier to get the AST from something less unreadable (see **Query-Def** schema).

 It is important to understand that **q/compile** is just a convenience function.
-Core functions work with the AST and the AST only, they don't care what we compiled to get that AST.
+Core functions work with the AST, they don't care what we compiled to get that AST.

 ## Query operations